KleinerHacker/unity-ui-ex/README.md

 * `UIDialog` - A simple dialog
 * `UINotification` - A simple temporary shown notification

+### Hover System
+You can find the hover settings in projects settings.
+There are default settings and specific settings identified by a key.
+* Scale - Setup min and max values for UI scaling dependend on min and max distance values.
+* Alpha - Setup min and max values for UI alpha (`CanvasGroup`) depend on min and max distance values.
+* Interpolation - Scale and Alpha have an interpolation curve to evaluate changes of values by distance.

+The last action is to add `UIHoverPanel` component to your UI object, setup the target transform and the camera to use (or default the main camera).
+Than this element follows the 3D transformation point with all settings of Alpha and Scaling behavior.

 ### Input
 * `UIButtonInput` - Direct Input for a Button
 * `UIToggleInput` - Direct Input for a Toggle